Goal-Space Planning with Subgoal Models: Conclusion

 This work introduces a new formalism, and many new technical questions along with it.
-We have only tested GSP with pre-learned models and assumed a given set of subgoals.
-Our initial experiments learning the models online, from scratch, indicate that GSP can get similar learning speed boosts.
-Using a simple recency buffer, however, accumulates transitions only along the optimal trajectory, sometimes causing the models to become highly inaccurate part-way through learning, causing GSP to fail.
-An important next step is to incorporate smarter strategies, such as curating the replay buffer, to learn these models online.
+We have tested GSP with pre-trained models and assumed a given set of subgoals.
+Our experiments learning the models online using successor representations indicate that GSP can get similar learning speed boosts.
+Using a recency buffer, however, accumulates transitions only along the optimal trajectory, sometimes causing the models to become inaccurate part-way through learning.
+An important next step is to incorporate smarter model learning strategies.
 The other critical open question is in subgoal discovery.
-We somewhat randomly selected subgoals across the PinBall environment, with a successful outcome; such an approach is unlikely to work in many environments.
-In general, option discovery and subgoal discovery remain open questions.
-One utility of this work is that it could help narrow the scope of the discovery question, to that of finding abstract subgoals that help the agent plan more efficiently.
+For this work, we relied on hand-chosen subgoals, but in general the agent should discover its own subgoals.
+In general, though, option and subgoal discovery remain open questions.
+One utility of this work is that it could help narrow the scope of the discovery question, to that of finding abstract subgoals that help a learner plan more efficiently.